MatinH2004/LS_Core_Curriculum/RB_120/RB129_Prep/written_assessment.md

 # => Spartacus weighs 10 lbs and is 12 inches tall.
 ```

+* Within the `change_info` instance method, we are initializing local variables `name, height, weight` instead of reassigning the instance variables' values.
+To fix this, we must prepend `self` to the variables to let ruby know that we want to call the instance variables instead of declaring new local variables, or we can also call the instance variables directly like so: `@name, @height, @weight`.

-6. In the code above, we hope to output `'BOB'` on `line 16`.
+6. In the code below, we hope to output `'BOB'` on `line 16`.
 Instead, we raise an error.
 Why?
 How could we adjust this code to output `'BOB'`?
 ```ruby
 class Person
   attr_accessor :name